AMWA-TV/bcp-005-03/docs/NMOS-With-IPMX-PEP.md

 > Note: If the constraints on the IS-05 `ext_privacy_mode` transport parameter of a Sender only allow modes based on AES-128, it indicates that only 128-bit PSKs are used.

+> Note: The "AES-128-CTR" `mode` and a PSK of 128-bit are supported by all devices implementing the "RTP" or "RTP_KV" protocols.
+If a Sender is associated with a 256-bit PSK, then the "AES-128-CTR" `mode` will not be available for that Sender unless the associated PSK size becomes 128 bit.

 A Receiver configured with a 256-bit or 512-bit PSK MUST support modes based on AES-256.
 A Receiver configured with a 128-bit PSK MUST support modes based on AES-128.
 A Receiver MAY support both AES-128 and AES-256-based modes simultaneously.
 A Receiver MUST fail activation if a `key_id` associated with a 256-bit or 512-bit PSK is used with a `mode` that is not based on AES-256.

 > Note: If the constraints on the IS-05 `ext_privacy_mode` transport parameter of a Receiver only allow modes based on AES-128, it indicates that only 128-bit PSKs are allowed.